Raytheon Technologies (NYSE:RTX) Issues Quarterly Earnings Results

-Raytheon Technologies (NYSE:RTX) announced its earnings results on Monday.
-The company reported $0.74 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.69 by $0.05, MarketWatch Earnings reports.
+Raytheon Technologies (NYSE:RTX) announced its quarterly earnings results on Monday.
+The company reported $0.74 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.69 by $0.05, MarketWatch Earnings reports.
+The business had revenue of $16.42 billion during the quarter, compared to analysts’ expectations of $16.07 billion.
 Raytheon Technologies had a negative net margin of 3.77% and a positive return on equity of 8.35%.
-The business had revenue of $16.42 billion for the quarter, compared to analyst estimates of $16.07 billion.
-During the same quarter last year, the business earned $1.16 earnings per share.
-The company’s revenue for the quarter was down 1.0% compared to the same quarter last year.
+The firm’s revenue for the quarter was down 1.0% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $1.16 EPS.

-Raytheon Technologies declared that its board has authorized a stock repurchase plan on Monday, December 7th that permits the company to repurchase $5.00 billion in outstanding shares.
-This repurchase authorization permits the company to purchase up to 4.4% of its stock through open market purchases.
-Stock repurchase plans are often a sign that the company’s board of directors believes its stock is undervalued.

-In other news, Director Dinesh C. Paliwal purchased 9,532 shares of the firm’s stock in a transaction on Thursday, October 29th.
-The shares were bought at an average cost of $52.41 per share, for a total transaction of $499,572.12.
-Following the completion of the purchase, the director now directly owns 7,860 shares of the company’s stock, valued at $411,942.60.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Chairman Thomas A. Kennedy bought 19,059 shares of the stock in a transaction that occurred on Thursday, October 29th.
-The shares were purchased at an average price of $52.47 per share, with a total value of $1,000,025.73.
-Following the completion of the acquisition, the chairman now directly owns 362,541 shares in the company, valued at $19,022,526.27.
+In other Raytheon Technologies news, Chairman Thomas A. Kennedy acquired 19,059 shares of the company’s stock in a transaction that occurred on Thursday, October 29th.
+The shares were bought at an average price of $52.47 per share, with a total value of $1,000,025.73.
+Following the completion of the acquisition, the chairman now owns 362,541 shares in the company, valued at approximately $19,022,526.27.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Dinesh C. Paliwal acquired 9,532 shares of the company’s stock in a transaction that occurred on Thursday, October 29th.
+The stock was acquired at an average cost of $52.41 per share, for a total transaction of $499,572.12.
+Following the acquisition, the director now owns 7,860 shares of the company’s stock, valued at approximately $411,942.60.
 The disclosure for this purchase can be found here.
-Insiders have bought a total of 29,591 shares of company stock valued at $1,552,168 in the last 90 days.
+In the last ninety days, insiders have bought 29,591 shares of company stock worth $1,552,168.
 Insiders own 0.18% of the company’s stock.

+Raytheon Technologies announced that its Board of Directors has initiated a share repurchase plan on Monday, December 7th that authorizes the company to buyback $5.00 billion in outstanding shares.
+This buyback authorization authorizes the company to reacquire up to 4.4% of its shares through open market purchases.
+Shares buyback plans are generally an indication that the company’s leadership believes its stock is undervalued.

-RTX has been the topic of a number of research reports.
-JPMorgan Chase & Co. raised their price target on shares of Raytheon Technologies from $79.00 to $85.00 and gave the company an “overweight” rating in a research note on Tuesday, December 15th.
-DZ Bank raised Raytheon Technologies from a “hold” rating to a “buy” rating and set a $86.00 price target on the stock in a research note on Thursday, December 17th.
-Finally, Credit Suisse Group reduced their price objective on Raytheon Technologies from $75.00 to $70.00 and set an “outperform” rating for the company in a research note on Wednesday, October 28th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating, thirteen have given a buy rating and one has given a strong buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and an average target price of $86.78.
+Several brokerages have weighed in on RTX.
+JPMorgan Chase & Co. increased their price target on shares of Raytheon Technologies from $79.00 to $85.00 and gave the company an “overweight” rating in a research report on Tuesday, December 15th.
+Credit Suisse Group dropped their price target on shares of Raytheon Technologies from $75.00 to $70.00 and set an “outperform” rating for the company in a research report on Wednesday, October 28th.
+Finally, DZ Bank upgraded shares of Raytheon Technologies from a “hold” rating to a “buy” rating and set a $86.00 price objective for the company in a report on Thursday, December 17th.
+One analyst has rated the stock with a sell rating, four have given a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and an average price target of $86.78.

 Raytheon Technologies Corporation, an aerospace and defense company, provides advanced systems and services for commercial, military, and government customers worldwide.
 It operates in four businesses: Collins Aerospace Systems, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.